 Other radio stations and markets where Gospel Roots of Rock and Soul can be heard during February include KALW (San Francisco/Oakland/San Jose), KUNC and the Colorado Sound (Denver), WMFE (Orlando), WEAA (Baltimore), and WKNO (Memphis), among others, while numerous radio stations will broadcast it at other times.
 It will also air during the World Cafe music program (produced by WXPN and distributed nationwide by NPR) during the first week of March.

 Below, listen to a sample of the documentary.
-A list of additional stations that are carrying the show will be available soon.
+A list of additional stations that are carrying the show is available here.